Summary

 Explore

-Display slide 7.
-In groups of two or three, students will complete a Honeycomb Harvest.
-Pass out baggies with pre-cut hexagons from the attached Honeycomb Harvest handout to each group.
+Show slide 7 and introduce the Honeycomb Harvest strategy.
+Have students get into groups of 2–3 and pass out baggies with pre-cut hexagons from the attached Honeycomb Harvest handout to each group.

-Students will analyze four vocabulary words (parallel, perpendicular, vertical, and horizontal) and show their relationship to the other concepts—pictures, line equations, and definitions—by placing related hexagons together to create four honeycombs, one for each vocabulary word.
+Here, students are expected to analyze four vocabulary words (parallel, perpendicular, vertical, and horizontal) and show their relationship to the other concepts—pictures, linear equations, and definitions—by placing related hexagons together to create four honeycombs, one for each vocabulary word.

 As they work, students will notice there are four blank hexagons.
-On these hexagons, groups must create their own representation of each vocabulary word and place it within their designated honeycombs.
+On these hexagons, explain that groups must create their own representation of each vocabulary word and place it within their designated honeycombs.

 Do not rush this portion of the lesson.
 It may take students some time to analyze and place each hexagon in what they believe is the appropriate honeycomb.
 Once students create their honeycombs, have them justify their honeycomb placements on the Life as an Architect handout from earlier in the lesson.
 Have students also describe what they created on each blank hexagon to represent each vocabulary word.